ludeeus/webhook/README.md

 ## Purpose

 - Try out something with [V](https://github.com/vlang/v)
-- Get a smal binary I can use in github actions in other projects
+- Get a small binary I can use in github actions in other projects

 ## Installation